2/19/2025

 Chief Financial Officer

-I fear there was an elevated tax expense in 2024 due to the differences in mining tax versus income tax and you know, particularly given the strong production in Peru and the higher gold price as well as well as that strong production in Manitoba.
+Hi, Pierre.
+Yeah, there was an elevated tax expense in 2024 due to the differences in mining tax versus income tax.
+And, you know, particularly given the strong production in Peru and the higher gold price as well as that strong production in Manitoba.
 So it was elevated in 2024.
-It will likely, you know, remain elevated in twenty to twenty five as these prices prevail, but normalizes as as pop countries exhausted in Peru and and those as we've exhausted our pools in Peru as of the year ago.
+It will likely, you know, remain elevated in 2025 as these prices prevail, but normalizes as pop conch is exhausted in Peru and as we've exhausted our pools in Peru as of a year ago.

 speaker